ODA-js/oda-js-documentation/writing-the-first-oda-application/schema-creation.md

 <li>'indexed' - whether the field is indexable and whether it can be searched.Type: boolean.
 The default value is set to false.</li>
 <li>'identity' - indicates whether the field is an identifier.
 Type: boolean.
 The default value is set to false. </li>
 <li>'relation' - describes the relationship between an object and another data model object.
 More detail about relations [here](/writing-the-first-oda-application/relations.md)</li>
-When entity is described need to add it to 'generation'.
+When entity is described need to add it to index file.
 To do his open `src/schema/entities/index.ts` and add described entity to index file.
 Need to add described entity to 'import' (1) and 'export'(2).

 ```
 import User from './User';
-import Student from './Student'; //(1) Now import Student entity
+import Student from './Student'; //(1)

 import StudentProfile from './StudentProfile';
 import StudentsGroup from './StudentsGroup';